 Program-based scholarship eligibility is for those applicants who have already determined their education goals at Rock Valley College.
 Some programs have a separate admissions process and are considered “limited admissions” programs.
 Your program admission will be confirmed with the program director prior to determining final eligibility.
 Learn more about the career programs and certificates offered at RVC.

 Merit-based scholarship eligibility is for those applicants with a GPA of 2.5 or higher.
-If you are a new high school or transfer students, you must turn in your official transcripts to the Records and Registration office by May 15, 2017.
+If you are a new high school or transfer students, you must turn in your official transcripts to the Records and Registration office by the end of the second week of May.

 Need-based scholarship eligibility is for those applicants who complete their RVC Financial Aid File by May 15, 2017.
 Note: You do not have to receive financial aid in order to qualify for a need-based scholarship.
 You just have to complete the process.
 Learn more about the RVC financial aid process.